Andy Barr: 2010

-On November 10, 2009, Barr became the first Republican to formally announce that he would seek his party's nomination to challenge incumbent 6th district congressman Ben Chandler.
+On November 10, 2009, Barr became the first Republican to formally announce that he would seek his party's nomination to challenge incumbent 6th district Democratic congressman Ben Chandler.
 In the announcement, he touted his opposition to the Patient Protection and Affordable Care Act (which Chandler had also opposed) and the American Clean Energy and Security Act (which Chandler supported).
 Barr's campaign raised far more money than those of any of his five opponents in the Republican primary.
 Barr garnered 31,255 votes in the primary, while his opponents' totals ranged from 4,789 to 1,880.

 In an interview with WKYT-TV in July, Barr denounced the recently signed Dodd–Frank Act that enacted new regulations on the banking industry.
 He called for an end to the practice of politicians earmarking funds for special projects in their districts, a position that put him at odds with state party leaders such as McConnell and long-time 5th district congressman Hal Rogers.
-Although he supported strengthening security along the U.S. border with Mexico to curb illegal immigration, he stated his belief that fellow Republican Senate candidate Rand Paul's plan to deny citizenship to U.S.-born children of illegal immigrants violated the Fourteenth Amendment.
+He has supported strengthening security along the U.S. border with Mexico and has taken varying positions on birthright citizenship, at one point criticizing fellow Republican Senate candidate Rand Paul’s proposal as unconstitutional, and later introducing a constitutional amendment seeking to end birthright citizenship for children of undocumented immigrants.

 The National Republican Congressional Committee targeted Barr's race against Chandler as part of its strategy to gain control of the House of Representatives during the 2010 midterm elections, and Ohio congressman John Boehner, who stood to become Speaker of the House if the Republicans gained a majority, visited the state to campaign for Barr.
 Substantial amounts of money from political groups outside the state aided both candidates and spawned a number of negative campaign ads.
 Chandler aired ads in August alluding to Barr's arrest in Florida for using a fake ID and seeking to tie him to the Fletcher administration's wrongdoing.
 Barr countered with ads criticizing Chandler's support of cap-and-trade legislation, an unpopular vote in coal-dependent Kentucky, and his vote in favor of the American Recovery and Reinvestment Act of 2009, which Barr characterized as a waste of taxpayer money that did little to stimulate an economic recovery.

 Unofficial election day results showed Chandler narrowly defeating Barr, but the race was so close that Barr did not concede.
 When the official results were released, Chandler had received 119,812 (50.1%) votes to Barr's 119,163 (49.8%).
 Barr petitioned Kentucky secretary of state Trey Grayson for a recanvassing of the voting machines in the district, but this yielded only one additional vote for Barr.
 On November 12, ten days after the election, Barr announced that he would concede the election to Chandler rather than request a full recount.